 Washington D.C.
 Location of the White House, Capitol Hill, important monuments and memorials

-Philadelphia, Penn.
-Declaration of Independence signed and Constitution drafted at the first and second Continental Congress
+Philadelphia, PA Declaration of Independence signed and Constitution drafted at the first and second Continental Congress

-Mount Vernon, N.Y.
-Plantation House of George Washington
+Mount Vernon, VA Plantation House of George Washington

-Monticello, N.Y.
-The primary plantation of Thomas Jefferson, author of The Declaration of Independence
+Monticello, VA The primary plantation of Thomas Jefferson, author of The Declaration of Independence

-Boston, Mass.
-Location of the Boston Massacre, the Boston Tea Party, the Battle of Bunker Hill and the Siege of Boston
+Boston, MA Location of the Boston Massacre, the Boston Tea Party, the Battle of Bunker Hill and the Siege of Boston

-Plymouth, Mass.
-Site of the Pilgrims’ first landing
+Plymouth, MA Site of the Pilgrims’ first landing

 The Road from Spain to Texas